Rice Stuffing

 Yellow liquid, rice, onions and a bay leaf in a black skillet.

-1. Cover, reduce heat, and cook until rice is tender and all the liquid has been absorbed, about 15 to 17 minutes.
+1. Cover, reduce heat, and simmer until rice is tender and all the liquid has been absorbed, about 15 to 17 minutes.
+Transfer to a serving platter, large bowl, or casserole dish.
 Remove bay leaf and fluff with a fork.
 Stir in cranberries and pecans.
 Garnish with green onions.

 Rice stuffing being scooped off of an oval platter.